 Bucking the trend — markets like Ottawa, Montreal and Belleville are pretty hot right now.
 And if you are shopping for a condo or townhouse in the GTA, you won’t find many bargains out there either.

 Mortgage lenders want to understand the quality of their loan portfolios.
 Higher risk mortgages (for example, those with little equity or where the borrowers’ credit history is poor) are possibly going to be offered much higher mortgage renewal rates.
 Or… told to take their business elsewhere.

-Thirdly, talk to a mortgage broker.
+- Talk to a mortgage broker

 Talk to a mortgage broker anytime in the year leading up to your renewal date.
 You really do owe it to yourself to proactively manage your mortgage renewal.

-Have a complete check up on all critical components and get in front of any issues.
+Have a complete checkup on all critical components and get in front of any issues.
 And if all looks good, you might consider even switching lenders prior to your maturity date if you think rates will continue to rise between now and then.
 At the very least, lock in current rates for the next four months, and you can re-evaluate a bit later on.